oak3dvision/oaksdk/README.md

 ## Wiki

-Learn more to use libPointCloud at our [wiki](https://github.com/pointcloudAI/libPointCloud/wiki).
+Learn more to use sdk at our [wiki](https://github.com/oak3dvision/oaksdk/wiki).

 and [Documents](https://github.com/oak3dvision/oaksdk/tree/master/doc).